Saanvi365/Saanvi_SmartGlassesPortfolio/index.md

 To watch the BSE tutorial on how to create a portfolio, click here.
 -->
 # Second Milestone
 For my second milestone, I implemented object recognition using a pre-trained machine learning model and added text-to-speech (TTS) so the classification can be read aloud into an earpiece.
 I also set up a virtual environment to manage Python dependencies and isolate packages.
+I followed the tutorial "Running TensorFlow Lite Object Recognition on the Raspberry Pi 4 or Pi 5" by M. LeBlanc-Williams.
 **How I did This:**
 I started by setting up a virtual environment: sudo apt install python3.11-venv